 - 20% of owners said they’ve experienced mixed results – some Pugs they own shed a lot, while others not as much.

 - 10% of Pug owners say that their dog is considered a “low shedder.”

 Again, this sample size is small.
-Still, there’s a decent chance that your Pug will be heavy shedders.
-So it’s best to prepare for the shedding as best as you can.
+But there’s a decent chance your Pug will be a heavy shedder.
+So it’s better to prepare for the shedding as best as you can.